Beijing Students' Autonomous Federation

-The Beijing Students' Autonomous Federation (北京高校学生自治联合会 (Běijīng gāoxiào xuéshēng zìzhì liánhé huì)) was a self-governing student organization, representing multiple Beijing universities, and acting as the student protesters' principal decision-making body during the 1989 Tiananmen Square protests.
+The Beijing Students' Autonomous Federation, also translated as Beijing Students' Autonomous Union (北京高校学生自治联合会 (Běijīng gāoxiào xuéshēng zìzhì liánhé huì)) was a self-governing student union representing multiple Beijing universities, and acting as the student protesters' principal decision-making body during the 1989 Tiananmen Square protests.
 Student protesters founded the Federation in opposition to the official, government-supported student organizations, which they believed were undemocratic.
 Although the Federation made several demands of the government during the protests and organized multiple demonstrations in the Square, its primary focus was to obtain government recognition as a legitimate organization.
 By seeking this recognition, the Federation directly challenged the Chinese Communist Party's authority.
 After failing to achieve direct dialogue with the government, the Federation lost support from student protesters, and its central leadership role within the Tiananmen Square protests.